Antidote1911/cryptyrust/README.md

 - encrypted chunk_1  ( BUFFER_SIZE + 16 bytes Authentication tag )
 - encrypted chunk_2  ( BUFFER_SIZE + 16 bytes Authentication tag )
 - ....etc

+You can have a look at a more detailled header format [here](FORMAT.md)

 ## Linux Compilation instructions: